13 Mistakes New Beekeepers Make

 I don’t care if you do everything right.
 You will lose colonies in your beekeeping career.

 A recent nationwide survey by The Bee Informed Partnership showed that beekeepers lost over 37% of their colonies from October 2018 to April 2019.
-According to the summary, backyard beekeepers (that’s you and me) lost close to 40%.
+The summary shows backyard beekeepers (that’s you and me) lost close to 40%.

 Bees can fail to survive a harsh winter despite all the precautions you may take.